-How to find the fairy rock pools at Noosa National Park (Within 12 minutes walk with maps)
+How to find the fairy rock pools at Noosa National Park (Within 12 minutes walk with maps and video)

 Ever dreamed of swimming in a private rock pool overlooking the ocean?
 We sure have!
 That's why when we planned our trip to Noosa, on Queensland's sunshine coast, a visit to the Noosa National Park was right at the top of our list of things to do.